 The internet connection was slow, regularly failing and leading to costly downtime.
 The file sharing facility was also sluggish, taking a long time to download and significantly impacting on the amount of time staff had to collaborate on documents.

 Cloud Zion implemented a number of strategies to get the organisation working more efficiently and productively.
-We quickly set up a new infrastructure, starting with a Small Business Server with the company’s own email exchanged.
-This enabled them to promote a more business-like image to the outside world, with all emails now taking the following format: firstname.lastname@example.org .
+We quickly set up a new infrastructure, starting with a Small Business Server with the company’s own email exchange.
+This enabled the company to project a more businesslike image to the outside world, with all emails now taking the following format: email@example.com.

 We installed a new file sharing facility on the server, migrating all old data across and installing robust antivirus software to keep business-critical data safe from cyber-crime and user error.
 We created one simple central point of management to enable us to quickly view the status of each machine and run system scans both remotely and on-site.
-We installed also two new internet connections with fail over functions in case one when down, vastly minimising the risk of downtime.
+We also installed two new internet connections with failover functions in case one went down, which vastly minimised the risk of downtime.